 I want to, but I don’t need to.
 It’s not going to improve my photography.

-I’ve had my D810 for 4 years now and it’s still going strong.
-I don’t shoot in burst mode and, because I prefer to keep time at my computer to the minimum, I don’t overshoot.
-So the shutter count is not bad and this camera will continue to serve me well for a while yet.
+I’ve had my D810 for 10 years now and it’s still going strong.
+I very rarely shoot in burst mode and, because I prefer to keep time at my computer to the minimum, I don’t overshoot.
+So the shutter count isn’t bad and this camera will continue to serve me well for a while yet.

-I’m waiting to see what’s happening with Nikon’s mirrorless technology before I invest in my next lens, or switch over my kit altogether.
+I’ve been waiting to see what’s happening with Nikon’s mirrorless technology before I invest in my next lens, or switch over my kit altogether.
+Now that the Z8 is out, I’m tempted.

 But, as I said, there’s no rush.